Pathologic

-Pathologic (Мор. Утопия – a pun on Thomas More's Utopia and the Russian word for "plague") is a 2005 role-playing and survival game developed by Russian studio Ice-Pick Lodge.
+Pathologic (Мор. Утопия – a pun on Thomas More's Utopia and the Russian word for "plague, pestilence" (мор)) is a 2005 survival game developed by Russian studio Ice-Pick Lodge.
 The game was released in Russia by Buka Entertainment in June 2005, followed by a localised English release from G2 Games and GMX Games in 2006.
 An updated version, Pathologic Classic HD, was developed by General Arcade, published by Good Shepard Entertainment, and released in October 2015.
-A remake was developed by Ice-Pick Lodge using the Unity game engine and released as Pathologic 2 in May 2019 by tinyBuild.
+A remake of the Haruspex route was developed by Ice-Pick Lodge in the Unity game engine and released as Pathologic 2 in May 2019 by tinyBuild.
+A second remake reimagining the Bachelor route, Pathologic 3, will be released on 9 January 2026 by HypeTrain Digital.

 Gameplay

-The player can choose one of three playable healers, who are listed only by their honorifics: two men, The Bachelor (Daniil Dankovsky), and Haruspex (Artemy Burakh); and a girl – The Devotress, Klara (later re-translated as "The Changeling, Clara").
-Only the former two are available at the start of the game, with Clara being unlocked after completing a playthrough of the game with either Daniil or Artemy.
-The questlines available depend on which character is being played.
-The two unchosen playable characters are present in the town during the chosen character's playthrough.
+The player can select one of the three playable healers listed by their honorifics: The Bachelor (Daniil Dankovsky), Haruspex (Artemy Burakh), and The Devotress, Klara (later re-translated as "The Changeling, Clara").
+Only the former two may be played at the beginning of Pathologic, as Clara must be unlocked after completing the game with either the Bachelor or Haruspex.
+The questlines which are available will depend on the character that is being played.
+The other unselected characters are present in the town throughout each others' storylines, who at certain points in gameplay the player may encounter.

-Each player character has a different listed goal in their quest book, but the player's only necessary goal is simply to survive to the end of the 12 days by maintaining their resources.
-The game takes place in a perpetual world over a timeframe of 12 in-game days.
+Each character has a different Mission detailed in their quest book, however, the game's objective is to survive the twelve playable days.
+Pathologic takes place in a perpetual world over a timeframe of twelve in-game days.
 Throughout each day, the player receives quests from non-player characters (NPCs); however, the game continues regardless of whether they are completed or not.
-At exactly midnight of each day, the incomplete quests are erased from the player's notebook.
-Quests are divided into main missions (one per day), which decide if a major character (referred to in-game as the "Bound") will die, and side quests, which earn money and items.
-Completing main quests is essential to discovering the secrets of the town, as characters who would otherwise reveal information later in the game can fall ill from the plague early.
+At exactly midnight of each day, the quests are erased from the player's notebook.
+Quests are divided into main missions (one per day), which decide if a major character (referred to in-game as the "Bound") will die, and side quests, which allow the player to earn money and items.
+Completing main quests is essential to uncovering the secrets of the town, as characters who would otherwise reveal information later in the game can fall ill from the plague early.